 Today’s retiree faces challenges that folks 20-30 years ago didn’t.
 This is why the what got you here may not necessarily get you there.

 Longevity, Inflation and Market risk is why ‘saving is not spending.’

 Now that we know more about the problem, let’s go deeper into the solutions.

 Common Investment Distributions Strategies: The 4% rule and the Bucket Approach.

 With over 19 years of experience as a financial planner, author and educator, Anthony Bucci helps Feds ‘cut through the noise’ and make retirement decisions free from opinion, emotion and conjecture.
 Find out more about Anthony by visiting www.missionpointplan.com

 The opinions and forecasts expressed are those of the author, and may not actually come to pass.
 This information is subject to change at any time, based on market and other conditions and should not be construed as a recommendation of any specific security or investment plan.
 Past performance does not guarantee future results.”

-Securities America its representatives, Mission Point Planning and Retirement do not provide tax or estate planning advice.
-These are services are provided in conjuction with a qualified tax and/or estate planning professional.
+LPL Financial and its representatives, Mission Point Planning and Retirement do not provide tax or estate planning advice.
+These are services are provided in conjunction with a qualified tax and/or estate planning professional.